 1. Gain financial responsibility

 With the financial independence and responsibility that it brings, college could be a great opportunity to expand your financial literacy.
-Between student loans and potential expenses like textbooks and rent, becoming adaptable and comfortable with your finances is extremely important.
+Between student loans and potential expenses like textbooks and rent, learning to manage your finances well is extremely important.
 Applying for a student credit card (and learning how to responsibly use it), maintaining a student budget and navigating your student loan expenses are among the many things that you’ll learn in college.

 2. Expand your potential earnings

-Not only will you have ample opportunities to become financially independent while enrolled in college, but studies show that college graduates are more likely to become financially stable upon graduation.
-A 2019 College Board report stated that individuals with higher education levels “earn more, pay more taxes, and are more likely than others to be employed.”
+Learning to be financially independent isn’t the only opportunity you will have as a college student; studies show that college graduates are more likely to become financially stable upon graduation.
+A College Board report states that individuals with higher education levels “earn more” and are “more likely than others to be employed.”

-The U.S. Bureau of Labor Statistics also reported that in 2019, people with a bachelor’s degree had a weekly salary almost 1.5 times higher than those holding an associate degree.
+The U.S. Bureau of Labor Statistics also reports that in 2020, people with a bachelor’s degree had a weekly salary 67 percent higher than those with just a high school diploma.

 3. Create long-lasting relationships and professional connections

-The connections that you’ll create in college — with faculty, classmates or members of clubs — can lay the foundation for your professional network.
-Networking is important: The connections you make can help you get a jump-start on your career, and those relationships can challenge your ideas or provide new insights.
+The connections that you’ll create in college — with faculty, classmates or members of clubs — will help you start building your professional network.
+Networking is important: Job website Indeed says that networking is essential because it can “provide job leads, possibilities for advancement and opportunities for personal improvement.”
+The connections you make can help you get a jump-start on your career, and those relationships can challenge your ideas or provide new insights.

 4. Achieve job security

 Statistically, students who have earned a college degree are more likely to land a secure job with benefits upon graduation.
-According to the U.S. Bureau of Labor Statistics, in September 2019 the unemployment rate for people 25 and older with at least a bachelor’s degree was 2.2 percent or less, while the national unemployment rate was 3.5 percent.
+According to the U.S. Bureau of Labor Statistics, in May 2021 the unemployment rate for people 25 and older with at least a bachelor’s degree was 3.2 percent, while the unemployment rate for high school graduates with no college degree was 6.8 percent.
+This is consistent with longer-term trends, where people with at least a bachelor’s degree typically have half the unemployment rate of people with just a high school diploma.

 5. Explore different career options